PROJECTS

 EMPLOYEE

-Employment and agro-ecological transition Partners: Burkina Faso, France, Ghana Senegal The question of employment, working conditions and the attractiveness of jobs, particularly for young people, is a key issue for the Group.
+Employment and agroecological transition Partners: Burkina Faso, France, Ghana, Senegal The issue of employment, working conditions, and the attractiveness of professions, particularly for

 Read more "